Arfameher/deployment/README.md

 ***
 ### Installation
-Before running this code you need to have anaconda installed in your system and jupyter notebook running with basic libraries or Python IDE such as [Visual Studio Code](https://code.visualstudio.com/)
+To run this code you need to have anaconda installed in your system and jupyter notebook running with basic libraries or Python IDE such as [Visual Studio Code](https://code.visualstudio.com/)

 To run this code you have to clone the repository or download it as a zip file and run it.
 But before that we need to install some libraries to run this code.